Akhone Asgar Ali Basharat

-Akhone Asgar Ali Basharat was a regular participant in the poetry recitation programme of All India Radio's Kargil station from the very first day of the establishment of the radio station in 1999.
+Akhone Asgar Ali Basharat was a regular participant in the poetry recitation programme of All India Radio's Kargil station from the first day of the establishment of the radio station in 1999.
 He is a regular invitee to poetic symposiums in different parts of Jammu & Kashmir and to shows organised by Doordarshan Srinagar, J&K Academy of Art, Culture and Languages, and other organizations.
 He was selected for the Padma Shri award in 2022 for his efforts to revive and popularize the Balti language.